johnshields/EMT_TASKS/README.md

 # ET-Lab-assements

-A repo for my lab assements in Emering Technolgies
+A repo for my lab assements in Emerging Technolgies